syafaatsaat/omni_oracle/README.md

 The data that we are working with is the Olist Store which is a Brazilian online marketplace, which is sourced from the Kaggle website (https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

-### Development Stages
-1. Store data inside local PostgreSQL database
+### Cloud Services used:
+1. Azure Data Factory
-2.
+2. Azure Data Lake Storage
+3. Azure Databricks
+4. Azure Synapse Analytics
+5. PowerBI
+6. Azure Key Storage